View Document Text

 .5% on amounts over $5 million

-B&G's minimum account fee is $10,000.00 which on occasion may be waived or discounted.
+B&G's minimum account fee is $10,000 which may, at the firm’s discretion, be waived or

-A minimum of $1,000,000.00 of assets under management is required for all service.
-This
+A minimum of $1,000,000 of assets under management are required for individually managed

-balances, unless explicitly excluded in the Investment Advisory Agreement.
+including margin balances, unless explicitly excluded in the Investment Advisory Agreement.

 Clients may authorize B&G to deduct fees directly from their custodial accounts; otherwise,

-clients are responsible for paying fees to B&G directly.
+clients are responsible for paying fees directly.

-agree that B&G will pay the sub-adviser for its services on a quarterly basis, an amount equal to
+adviser for its services on a quarterly basis, equal to a percentage of the fair market value of

-a percentage of the fair market value of the assets in the accounts.
-The value of the accounts
+the assets in the accounts.
+The value of the accounts will include accrued interest income.
+The

-basis upon inception of the account and at the beginning of each calendar quarter, thereafter,
+fee is charged to each account on a prorated basis upon inception of the account and at the

-based on the portfolio value as determined by the custodian for the client accounts as of the
+beginning of each calendar quarter, thereafter, based on the portfolio value as determined by

-of 0.30% of an aggregate accounts size of under $200 million, and 0.25% of an aggregate
+receives an annual rate of 0.30% for aggregate accounts size of under $200 million, and 0.25%

 B&G may, from time to time, recommend that a client invest in the Bahl & Gaynor Income Growth